Download PDF

 Open Markets

-The Maldives has two preferential trade agreements in force.
-The trade-weighted average tariff rate is 12.5 percent, and nontariff barriers persist.
-A new foreign investment code that still excludes several sectors from foreign participation and ownership was adopted in 2020.
-The financial sector is shallow and dominated by banking.
-Costly credit and limited access to financial services impede development of a vibrant private sector.
+The trade-weighted average tariff rate is 13.2 percent, and nontariff barriers persist.
+Foreign participation and ownership remain limited and restricted in some sectors.
+The shallow financial sector is dominated by banking.
+Costly credit and limited access to financial services discourage vibrant private-sector development.